RFExplorer/RFExplorer-IoT-for-Arduino/README.md

-# RFExplorer IoT for Arduino
+# RF Explorer IoT for Arduino

 RF Explorer libraries and examples for IoT modules in Arduino.